 Christine and Allan

-I’m sure you get so many dogs going through your doors that you don’t remember all the individuals.
+I am sure you get so many dogs going through your doors that you do not remember all the individuals.
 But just wondered if you remember a little black Lab Cross called Shadow, who was with you at Dogs in Distress around 18th Feb of this year?

-I’ve attached a photo of Shadow, just in case you do remember her and I wanted to let you know that we adopted her from Labrador Retriever Rescue Southern England in early Feb – through Sue Birmingham --and have been very happy to have her as part of our family ever since!
+I have attached a photo of Shadow, just in case you do remember her and I wanted to let you know that we adopted her from Labrador Retriever Rescue Southern England in early Feb through Sue Birmingham --and have been very happy to have her as part of our family ever since!

-She’s such a sweet dog – really soft and affectionate and loves playing fetch with a tennis ball.
+She is such a sweet dog, really soft and affectionate and loves playing fetch with a tennis ball.
 She is inseparable from our 7-year-old curly golden Lab, Sunny and , I think, very at home in a house with 3 older kids and 2 parents whose favourite occupation is to go out running in the fields and woods with their dogs.
-So hopefully a happy ending to Shadow’s story!
+So hopefully a happy ending to Shadows story!

 And thanks again, Sue!

 All the best,